tsnellgrove/oop_learning/techwtim/dc3_doc.md

 	DONE: Clean up modules

 Preposistions
+NOTE: All room-based validation happens in the method - the Interpreter just enforces language roles and converts English to method calls
 DONE: 7.7) Restructure interpreter to call functions
 DONE: 7.8) create put method for container
 IN-PROC: 8) in interpreter use lists to identify words as prepositions  ("put")